Dr Luke Rendell

 Dr Ricardo Antunes completed his PhD, co-supervised with Phil Hammond and Jonathan Gordon, and titled "Variation in sperm whale (Physeter macrocephalus) coda vocalizations and social structure in the North Atlantic Ocean" in March 2009

-for ler4 with keyword Levenshtein distance clear keyword filter. (source: University of St Andrews PURE)
+for ler4 with keyword Bottlenose dolphin clear keyword filter. (source: University of St Andrews PURE)

 Please click title of any item for full details